danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/main.typ

   "ADC": "Analog to Digital Converter",
   "DAC": "Digital to Analog Converter",
-  "ETSI": "European Telecommunications Standards Institute", "VCM": "Variable Coding and Modulation"
+  "ETSI": "European Telecommunications Standards Institute", "VCM": "Variable Coding and Modulation",
+  "VL-SNR": "Very Low Signal-to-Noise Ratio",
+  "BPSK": "Binary Phase Shift Keying",
+  "PDU": "Protocol Data Unit",
+  "AWGN": "Additive White Gaussian Noise",
+  "RTL": "Register Transfer Level",
 ))

 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.